-1 (5). the contract shall exclude appointment in cases with the potential of a life sentence and capital cases.
-3 c.
-In all cases which cannot be handled by the Public Defender or the Alternate Public Defender, an attorney from the contract attorney list will be assigned by the Appointed Counsel 5 Administrator, except in cases carrying a penalty of life imprisonment, death, post conviction or when the court, or the Appointed Counsel Administrator determines the complexity of 7 the case or the severity of the penalty are such as to necessitate the appointment of an hourly attorney.
-8 d.
-Contract Appointed Counsel shall be selected in consecutive 9 order from the Contract attorney list by the Appointed Counsel Administrator.
-11 2.
-Hourly and Capital Case Attorneys: 12 a.
-If the Washoe County Public Defender, Alternative Public 13 Defender and contract counsel can not handle the case; or the Appointed Counsel Administrator determines the case is 14 15 not appropriate for contract counsel to handle, alternative counsel will be selected by the Appointed Counsel 16 Administrator as follows: 17 the Appointed Counsel Administrator shall select this alternative appointed counsel, in consecutive order, from the "Hourly" list; except 18 19 (2) if the nature of the case requires lead counsel be selected from the "Capital Case" list, the Appointed 20 Counsel Administrator, in consecutive order, shall select from the "Capital Case" list; 21 22 (3) the Appointed Counsel Administrator shall select "Second Chair" counsel for a capital case: counsel may be selected next in order from the "Hourly" list, if the 23 attorney qualifies under Supreme Court Rule 250 for "second chair" selection, or the "Capital Case" list.
-24 25 b.
-The payment of fees and expenses of "Hourly" and "Capital 26 Case" appointed attorneys shall be approved by the Appointed Counsel Administrator subject to appeal in the same way as 27 discussed in Section III.
+- (5). the contract shall exclude appointment in cases with the potential of a life sentence and capital cases. - c.
+In all cases which cannot be handled by the Public Defender or the Alternate Public Defender, an attorney from the contract attorney list will be assigned by the Appointed Counsel Administrator, except in cases carrying a penalty of life imprisonment, death, post conviction or when the court, or the Appointed Counsel Administrator determines the complexity of the case or the severity of the penalty are such as to necessitate the appointment of an hourly attorney. - d.
+Contract Appointed Counsel shall be selected in consecutive order from the Contract attorney list by the Appointed Counsel Administrator.

+2. Hourly and Capital Case Attorneys:

+- a.
+If the Washoe County Public Defender, Alternative Public Defender and contract counsel can not handle the case; or the Appointed Counsel Administrator determines the case is not appropriate for contract counsel to handle, alternative counsel will be selected by the Appointed Counsel Administrator as follows: - (1) the Appointed Counsel Administrator shall select this alternative appointed counsel, in consecutive order, from the "Hourly" list; except - (2) if the nature of the case requires lead counsel be selected from the "Capital Case" list, the Appointed Counsel Administrator, in consecutive order, shall select from the "Capital Case" list; - (3) the Appointed Counsel Administrator shall select "Second Chair" counsel for a capital case: counsel may be selected next in order from the "Hourly" list, if the attorney qualifies under Supreme Court Rule 250 for "second chair" selection, or the "Capital Case" list. - b.
+The payment of fees and expenses of "Hourly" and "Capital Case" appointed attorneys shall be approved by the Appointed Counsel Administrator subject to appeal in the same way as discussed in Section III.
 E. 3. b., c., and d.

-3. Delegation of Responsibilities: 28 a.
+3. Delegation of Responsibilities:

+a.
 Appointed counsel cannot delegate responsibilities for representation to another attorney.

-IDC 03/2 11 83/124
+c.
+All substantive court appearances must be made by an attorney who has been determined to be qualified by the Selection Committee to handle the type of case counsel has been appointed to handle.

+C. Post Conviction:

-1 2 b.
-Appointed counsel may receive assistance from as attorneys, mentees, or other Selection Committee a attorneys, in carrying out his/her responsibilities.
-3 4 C. All substantive court appearances must be made b attorney who has been determined to be qualified b by the 5 Selection Committee to handle the type of case coubeen appointed to handle. unsel has 6 C. Post ( Convict ion: 7 1 031 ( hief Judge of the District shall determine eligibility, u icing the 8 9 1. same forma standards as discussed herein for determination of i pauperis applications filed in the District Court for po indigency, in ost 10 ction cases and notify the Appointed Counsel Admini ation is granted. istrator, if 11 2.
-In ma ndatory appointment cases: 12 a. the Appointed Counsel Administrator shall select, in consecutive order, counsel from the "Hourly Post C 13 b. list; and prepare an Order for Appointment for the assigned District 14 D. Judge's signature.
-DISTRICT 15 16 3. shall r n-mandatory appointment cases, the assigned Distric notify the Appointed Counsel Administrator, if the Juc on is to appoint counsel. v 17 18 a. the Appointed Counsel Administrator shall select, ir consecutive order, counsel from the "Hourly Post C list; and 19 b. prepare an Order for Appointment for the assigned District 20 ~.
-Judge's signature.
-District 21 22 4. approv orney fees and investigation, expert or other fees sha ved by the Appointed Counsel Administrator for payr Public Defender.
-23 5.
-Is from these fee determinations by the Appointed C Counsel 24 istrator shall be made to the Chief Judge of the Distr 25 VI.
-MENTOF RSHIP A AND TF RAINING 26 · 27 A. iviento ring Pr ograms: 28 served l by sei on Committee determines that the ends of justice will lection of attorneys who do not possess the requisite s determined by the committee, a mentoring program ; ID( 03/2 22/2013 12 84/124
+- The Chief Judge of the District shall determine eligibility, using the same standards as discussed herein for determination of indigency, in forma pauperis applications filed in the District Court for post conviction cases and notify the Appointed Counsel Administrator, if application is granted. - 2.
+In mandatory appointment cases: - a. the Appointed Counsel Administrator shall select, in consecutive order, counsel from the "Hourly Post Conviction" list; and - b. prepare an Order for Appointment for the assigned District Judge's signature. - 3.
+In non-mandatory appointment cases, the assigned District Judge shall notify the Appointed Counsel Administrator, if the Judge's decision is to appoint counsel. - the Appointed Counsel Administrator shall select, in consecutive order, counsel from the "Hourly Post Conviction" list; and - b. prepare an Order for Appointment for the assigned District Judge's signature. - 4.
+All attorney fees and investigation, expert or other fees shall be approved by the Appointed Counsel Administrator for payment by the State Public Defender. - 5.
+Appeals from these fee determinations by the Appointed Counsel Administrator shall be made to the Chief Judge of the District.